Hissal/Closures/README.md

 ```

 ### Mutating closures
-Mutating closures allow you to modify the captured context directly.
+Mutating closures allow you to modify the captured context within the delegate.
 They are useful when you want to change the state of the context variable during the closure's execution.
+Or when you want to invoke the closure multiple times with the context being modified each time.

 - `MutatingClosureAction<int>` that captures a mutable context.
 - `MutatingClosureFunc<int, int>` that captures a mutable context and returns the sum of modifications.